EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 # Compare & Contrast - Why are there 2 Scripts Anyway?

-The second script is **more scalable** than the first one because it allows the user to specify a HostGroup as well as the domain controllers with the Microsoft Defender for Identity (MDI) sensor installed that go into it.
-This flexibility makes it more adaptable to larger, more complex network and multi-domain environments.
+The **second** script is **more scalable** than the first one because it allows the user to specify a HostGroup as well as the domain controllers with the Microsoft Defender for Identity (MDI) sensor installed that go into it. _This flexibility makes it more adaptable to larger, more complex network and multi-domain environments._

-In contrast, the first script is designed for simple deployments on a single domain.
-It sets the HostGroup to the default Domain Controllers Organizational Unit (OU), which automatically applies to newly added domain controllers.
-While this is efficient for a single domain, it may not scale well for multi-domain environments.
+In contrast, the **first** script is designed for simple deployments on a **single domain**.
+It sets _the HostGroup to the **default Domain Controllers Organizational Unit (OU)**, which automatically applies to newly added domain controllers for **less maintenance/overhead._** While this is **efficient for a single domain, it may not scale well for multi-domain environments.**

 <br/>
 <br/>

 # Confirming your DSA - Making sure the script worked

-To test the functionality of a Group Managed Service Account (gMSA) to be used as a Directory Service Account (DSA) in Microsoft Defender for Identity (MDI), you can run the below script which installs and imports the **DefenderForIdentity module**, then prompts the user to specify the gMSA to test.
-It checks whether the gMSA works on the current domain controller, returns a list of other principals or domain controllers that can use this gMSA, and tests the DSA identity with a **-Detailed** switch. **This script is particularly useful for troubleshooting and validating the setup of DSAs in MDI deployments:**
+To test the functionality of a Group Managed Service Account (gMSA) to be used as a Directory Service Account (DSA) in Microsoft Defender for Identity (MDI), you can run the below script which installs and imports the **DefenderForIdentity module**, then prompts the user for the gMSA to test.

+It _checks whether the gMSA works on the current domain controller, returns a list of other principals or domain controllers that can use this gMSA, and tests the DSA identity with a **-Detailed** switch._ **This script is particularly useful for troubleshooting and validating the setup of DSAs in MDI deployments:**
 ```powershell

 # Description: This script prompts for the gMSA used as the Directory Service Account (DSA) for your domain in Defender for Identity (MDI)